 Life is a terrible conflict, a grandiose and atrocious confluence.
 Hunting submerges man deliberately in that formidable mystery and therefore contains something of religious rite and emotion in which homage is paid to what is divine, transcendent, in the laws of nature. (as cited in High Country News)

-I spend most of my time in the outdoors viewing, photographing and learning about the wildlife and the ecosystems that support it.
-I enjoy sharing my knowledge and experience with others in promoting the conservation of wildlife and the habitat that it needs to survive.
-I have membership in various groups dedicated to the conservation of wildlife habitat, such as Ducks Unlimited Canada.
-I think it is incumbent on me as a hunter to support the effort to conserve the wildlife resources and the natural world for which I have had a lifelong passion.
+I spend most of my time outdoors viewing, photographing and learning about the wildlife and the ecosystems that support it.
+I enjoy sharing my knowledge and experience with others to promote wildlife conservation and the habitat it needs to survive.
+I have membership in various groups dedicated to conserving wildlife habitat, such as Ducks Unlimited Canada.
+I think it is incumbent on me as a hunter to support the effort to preserve the wildlife resources and the natural world for which I have had a lifelong passion.
 I will continue to enjoy all the time I spend in the outdoors.
-But especially look forward to taking to the field with my dogs, Hera and Stella (Stella joined my household in 2019), my friends and hunting buddies, in pursuit of game.
-All the while, enjoying the thrill of the hunt, the camaraderie, sportsmanship and spiritual experience I get from hunting.
+I especially look forward to taking to the field with my dogs, Hera and Stella (Stella joined my household in 2019), friends, and hunting buddies in pursuit of game.
+All the while enjoying the thrill of the hunt, the camaraderie, sportsmanship and the spiritual experience I get from hunting.

 Posted by Geoffrey